History & Timeline

 Jacquie was only 2 months away from finishing her student teaching and graduating when she was diagnosed with Acute Lymphocytic Leukemia on September 28, 2007.

-Greater Buffalo Gymnastics 2nd Generation: The Legacy Continues
+Our 2nd Generation: The Legacy Continues

-In 2023, after years of preparation, Torey and Sharon Hirsch officially completed their succession transition to son TJ, and his business partner (one of Jacquie’s best friends from high school) Kristen Fahnestock.
-Both Hirsch Jr. & Fahnestock worked side-by-side with Torey and Sharon throughout the years on the organizations vision, mission, values and growth.
+In 2023, after years of preparation, Torey and Sharon Hirsch officially completed their succession transition to son TJ and his business partner Kristen Fahnestock.
+One of Jacquie’s best friends from high school, Kristen began working in the Client Services department at the gym in 2010.
+She has a BA in Advertising & Public Relations and an MBA, both from Penn State University.

 The Greater Buffalo Gymnastics Center complex was built because of the Hirsch Family’s driving ideals.
 This specially designed complex allows for activities the whole family can enjoy and a place the whole community can be proud of.
 These are the principles held by Torey, Sharon, TJ, and Jacquie that opened the doors over 30 years ago.

-“Through our Doors Pass Champions.”
+“Through our Doors Pass Champions”

 Welcome.